Jean (footballer, born June 1995): Hammarby IF

 On 3 February 2019, Jean transferred to Hammarby IF in Allsvenskan.
 He signed a three-year deal with the Swedish club for an undisclosed fee.
 He was sought out as a replacement for countryman Neto Borges, who also had been bought from Tubarão the previous season.
 However, he had difficulties breaking into the starting eleven and only made 3 appearances for Hammarby during the first half of the season.
 On 2 August, Jean was loaned out to affiliated club IK Frej in Superettan, Sweden's second division, for the remainder of the year.

 Varbergs BoIS

 On 26 February 2021, Jean moved to fellow Swedish club Varbergs BoIS, on a three-year contract.

 IFK Norrköping

 After only a season in Varberg, it was announced by IFK Norrköping in January 2022 that they had signed Jean at a three-year contract.

+On 21 July 2023, Jean joined Danish 1st Division side AC Horsens on a one-year loan deal with a purchase option.
+In his debut match against AaB on July 29, 2023, Jean suffered a serious knee injury, which later turned out to be an ACL injury for the second time in his career.
+At the end of September 2023, Horsens confirmed that they had terminated the agreement between the parties so that he could return home to Norrköping and start his rehabilitation.